jaegertracing/documentation/content/docs/next-release/architecture.md

 ### Collector

 **jaeger-collector** receives traces, runs them through a processing pipeline for validation and clean-up/enrichment, and stores them in a storage backend.
-Jaeger comes with built-in support for several storage backends (see [Deployment](../deployment)), as well as extensible plugin framework for implementing custom storage plugins.
+Jaeger comes with built-in support for several storage backends (see [Deployment](../deployment)), as well as an extensible plugin framework for implementing custom storage plugins.

 ### Query